• Home

 b.
 Principles of operation showing system operation for each mechanical system can be found in

 chapter 1, section III.
-It should be used as a reference when performing mechanical troubleshooting
+It

 c.
 Each malfunction symptom given for an individual component or system is followed by a step(s) that